andrewferrier/debugprint.nvim/README.md

 `debugprint` supports 31 filetypes/programming languages out-of-the-box,
 including Python, JavaScript/TypeScript, Java, C/C++ and more.
-See [the comparison table](#feature-comparison-with-other-plugins) for the full list.
+See [the comparison table](#feature-comparison-with-similar-plugins) for the full list.
 It can also be extended to support other languages.

 ## Features